 If you haven’t set up the SDK yet, make sure to go through those directions first.
 You’ll need to add the Core library to the app before using the specific feature API or custom model.
 Follow iOS setup or Android setup directions.

-What you can do with Custom Models managed by Fritz
+What you can do with managed Custom Models

 - Monitor model performance on different devices and operating systems